Unum Disability Insurance: Disability Insurance Attorneys and ERISA Lawyers Protecting the Rights of Policyholders

 - A 2008 examination conducted by the state of California found that out of 191 reassessed disability insurance claim files, seven might have violated a 2005 settlement agreement that Unum executed with the state Department of Insurance.
 Violations included the company’s failure to apply the settlement agreement’s definition of total disability and the failure to effectuate prompt, fair, and equitable settlements in which liability had become reasonably clear.

 In addition to these actions, Unum has faced a significant number of lawsuits from individual and group policyholders who allege the wrongful denial of their individual, short and long-term disability benefits.
+Contact our Unum Disability Claim Denial Lawyer today for a free consultation.

 How Does Unum Justify Denying Disability Insurance Claims?